flaccid/snstxtr/README.md

 # snstxtr

-Simple HTTP facade service to send an SMS using AWS SNS
+Send SMS using SNS by CLI or a simple web service.